apacpe/nano-stack-crm-ui-1/README.md

 7. Click on the link in your terminal response to open the project created in the sandbox/prod portal

-8. In your HS portal, go to Contacts Settings and add the CRM UI card to the middle column of your contact records.
+8. In your HS portal, go to Settings > Objects > Contacts > Record customization and add the CRM UI card to the middle column of your contact records.
 Check that you're able to see the "Example card" appear on any contact record.
 ```
 Type some text into the input field and click on "Click Me!"
 ```